Uh oh. What’s Plan B?

 Leading Happy Teams Through Crisis: 5 Ways to Keep Your Team Happy and Motivated in a Recession

 Even if the country doesn’t have a recession, companies and industries can fall on their own hard times.
+Fortunately, the same tactics work either way.

 Here are five ways to keep your team happy and motivated: